Autocomp-Finance/autocomp-api/packages/address-book/CONTRIBUTING.md

 4. Go to [github.com/beefyfinance/address-book](https://github.com/beefyfinance/address-book) in your web browser and issue a new pull request.

 5. Maintainers will review your code and possibly ask for changes before your code is pulled in to the main repository.
 We'll check that all tests pass, review the coding style, and check for general code correctness.
-If everything is OK, we'll merge your pull request and your code will be part of Blockcash's address book.
+If everything is OK, we'll merge your pull request and your code will be part of Autocomp's address book.

-_IMPORTANT_ Please pay attention to the maintainer's feedback, since its a necessary step to keep up with the standards Blockcash.Finance attains to.
+_IMPORTANT_ Please pay attention to the maintainer's feedback, since its a necessary step to keep up with the standards Autocomp.Finance attains to.

 ## All set!